-Dr. Adriana Miu is a clinical assistant professor and clinical psychologist who joined the UT Southwestern Department of Psychiatry in July 2019.
+Dr. Adriana Miu is an assistant professor and clinical psychologist who joined the UT Southwestern Department of Psychiatry in July 2019.
 She attended Stanford University, where she received a B.A. in Psychology and a B.A. in Economics.
 She received her Ph.D. in Clinical Psychology from Emory University and completed her internship at Northern California VA Health Care System and postdoctoral fellowship at Stanford University School of Medicine.
 She was a clinical instructor and psychologist at Stanford for two years before joining UT Southwestern.
 She specializes in cognitive behavioral therapy for adults with sexual trauma and early psychosis.
 Adapting each individual’s needs, Dr. Miu uses an integrative approach that draws from cognitive behavioral therapy, mindfulness, and dialectical behavior therapy.
 Her research interests include social-cognitive factors, such as growth mindset and hostile attribution bias.

 - Undergraduate School